skx/templer/README.md

 * `available`
    * To determine whether this plugin is available.  (i.e. It might only be enabled if the modules it relies upon are present.)
 * `format`
    * Given some input text return the rendered content.
+This method receives all the per-page and global variables too.